datajoint/datajoint-docs/src/elements/user-instructions.md

 <details>
 <summary>Apple M1 users: Click to expand</summary>
     Running analyses with Element DeepLabCut or Element Calcium imaging may require tensorflow, which can cause issues on M1 machines.
-By saving the `yaml` file below, this environment can be loaded with `conda create -f my-file.yaml`.
-If you encounter errors related to `clang`, try launching xcode and retrying.
+By saving the <code>yaml</code> file below, this environment can be loaded with <code>conda create -f my-file.yaml
+    </code>.
+If you encounter errors related to <code>clang</code>, try launching xcode
+    and retrying.

     ```yaml
     name: dj-workflow-<name>